-Notes issued under the Programme may not be listed on a stock exchange or regulated market.
-In that case, pricing information may be more difficult to obtain, and the liquidity and market prices of such Notes may be adversely affected.
+Notes issued under the Programme may or may not be listed on a stock exchange or regulated market.
+In cases where Notes are not listed, pricing information may be more difficult to obtain, and the liquidity and market prices of such Notes may be adversely affected.